puma/puma/CONTRIBUTING.md

 Puma uses [GitHub Actions](https://docs.github.com/en/actions) for CI testing.
 Please consider running the workflows in your fork before creating a PR.
 It is possible to enable GitHub Actions on your fork in the repositories' `Actions` tab.

+CI runs against the latest patch release of each supported Ruby minor version.
+When reporting bugs or reproducing issues, please use the latest patch release for your Ruby minor version so your environment matches CI coverage.

 ## Backports

 Puma does not have a backport "policy" - maintainers will not consistently backport bugfixes to previous minor or major versions (we do treat security differently, see [`SECURITY.md`](SECURITY.md).